rackerlabs/technical-blog/_posts/2020-02-17-what-you-should-listen-for-with-social-studio.md

 categories:
     - Salesforce
 metaTitle: "What you should listen for with Social Studio"
 metaDescription: "You can't respond to people if you haven't listened to what they have to say first.
-Enter, Social Studio."
+Enter Social Studio."
 ogTitle: "What you should listen for with Social Studio"
 ogDescription: "You can't respond to people if you haven't listened to what they have to say first.
-Enter, Social Studio."
+Enter Social Studio."
 ---

 With all the digital channels of communication out there, you probably have